alyciacan/Tic-Tac-Toe/README.md

 * I also added some pizzazz to my project, including alt text for accessibility and animation.
 * One challenge I encountered was the balance between responsive and reliable CSS.
 Let me explain - I 💜 Flexbox, and would gladly use it for everything.
 But sometimes dimensions just need to be hard-coded, and I am learning when to flex and when to be more hard-headed.
 * I really wanted to add CSS breakpoints that would allow for my game to be played on mobile devices, but decided to "put a pin in" that idea, at least until we learn how it's done!

+## Future Features
+* CSS breakpoints to allow gameplay on mobile devices
+* Allow users to select from a range of tokens
+* Allow users to select different game play rules (e.g., Tic Tac No)

 ## Shoutouts 📣
 * First to my Project Manager, Leta, for fielding my multiple questions about just how far I could deviate from the comp.